phlegx/redlics/README.md

 # Check how many counts has been recorded.
 a1.counts

-# Use this method to get plot friendly data for graphs.
+# Use this method to get plot-friendly data for graphs.
 a1.plot_counts

 # See what's under the hood.
 No Redis access.